chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 - One quote about the _(relative)_ benefits of POMDP formulations:

 > "There have not been significative differences between the decisions taken by the **proposed POMDP planner** and the **reactive SUMO model**.
-This is due to the fact that neither of those scenes truly required to analyze the **long-term consequences** of a maneuver".
+This is due to the fact that neither of those scenes truly required to analyse the **long-term consequences** of a maneuver".

 </details>